IBM-Cloud/tf-ibm-docs/README.md

 ## Running locally

 - Execute the `./build.sh` script
+- Change into the build directory: `cd build`
+- Run your favorite lightweight web server, I prefer Python's: `python -m SimpleHTTPServer 8000`
-- Execute `bundle exec middleman server`
+  - You cannot use `bundle exec middleman server` from the parent directory; it will not be inclusive of a number of actions take by the `build.sh` script
-- Point a browser at `http://localhost:4567/`
+- Point a browser at `http://localhost:$PORT/` where `$PORT` is whatever your web server is configured for.

 ### CAVEATS